Fort Whoop-Up

-Fort Whoop-Up was the nickname (eventually adopted as the official name) given to a whisky trading post, originally Fort Hamilton, near what is now Lethbridge, Alberta.
+Fort Whoop-Up, originally Fort Hamilton, was a whisky trading post near what is now Lethbridge, Alberta, Canada.
 During the late 19th century, the post served as a centre for trading activities, including the illegal whisky trade.
 The sale of whisky was outlawed but, due to the lack of law enforcement in the region prior to 1874, many whisky traders had settled in the area and taken to charging unusually high prices for their goods.

-Fort Whoop-Up is also the name of a replica site and interpretive centre built in Indian Battle Park.
+Fort Whoop-Up, originally a nickname which was eventually adopted as the official name, is also the name of a replica site and interpretive centre built in Indian Battle Park.

 Construction

 Fort Hamilton was first built in 1869 by John J. Healy and Alfred B. Hamilton—two traders who had done business in the Fort Benton area of Montana and in the basin of the Upper Missouri—to serve as a trading post.
 Fort Hamilton was originally a group of 11 cabins.
 The traders in these cabins traded for $50,000 worth of buffalo robes in just six months of operations.
 This first fort was destroyed by fire within a year of its construction by an overturned lamp.
 Whether this was an accident or arson is unknown.